alexey-dc/rack_experiments/02_puma_basic/README.md

 Note the output made it up to 9, which is correct - in my case, I lucked out to have a Ruby interpreter that guarantees thread-safe increments.

-[The standard](https://stackoverflow.com/a/44521011). doesn't lock that down in Ruby - so implementations may vary.
-To ensure correctness, it's possible to use [mutexes](https://lucaguidi.com/2014/03/27/thread-safety-with-ruby/).
-M

 Client output:
 ```bash
 # Client